 It’s a basic characteristic of human nature.
 If something you have done pays off.
 You consider it successful.
 On the flip side.
 If we are not getting the returns we’ve hoped for, we think that the project was a failure.
 That we’re a failure.

 This year, I debated a lot with myself on whether I should quit working on this site.

-As you saw, I’m not really making a living from working on this project.
-And while money is not my main goal, I’m sure you’ve experienced this feeling.
 You work hard on something.
 Probably months.
 Years even.
 Eventually, your investment is not paying off.
 You don’t see any returns.
 Thus, you start to hate yourself.

 In the case with my site, I asked myself this question: “What else can I do?”

 The more I thought about it.
 The more I saw the answer directly looking back at me.
 I want to keep writing about what I’m writing right now.

 Sure, I can probably learn how to code and try to create a SaaS product hoping to later sell it.
 But what’s the point?

 If I already know what I want, why abandon it?

 So, the lesson (probably) is: If you know what you want, keep working on it.